Tag Archives: Georgina Hale

 The best films really are like fine wines.

-Attempts by Russell to irritate and incite the overly religious are quite satisfying in a wicked way.
-As much as he mocks religion by making the traditionally sexually conservative filled with lust and animalistic sexual prowess there is much more going on.
+Russell’s attempts to irritate and incite the overly religious are quite satisfying in a wicked way.
+As much as he mocks religion by making the traditionally sexually conservative filled with lust and animalistic sexual prowess, there is much more going on.

-The thunderous musical score by Peter Maxwell Davies is fabulous especially during The Devils final act when a major character endures a broiling on a wooden stake.
+The thunderous musical score by Peter Maxwell Davies is fabulous, especially during The Devil’s final act, when a central character endures a broiling on a wooden stake.

-Those possessing the wonderful Blu-Ray version of the film can be treated to various outtakes, cast interviews, and behind-the-scenes information.
+Those who own the wonderful Blu-Ray version of the film can enjoy various outtakes, cast interviews, and behind-the-scenes information.

-An added delight for knowledgeable film fans is the inclusion of character actor Murray Melvin, famous for playing Reverand Runt in the classic Barry Lyndon (1975).
+An added delight for knowledgeable film fans is the inclusion of character actor Murray Melvin, famous for playing Reverend Runt in the classic Barry Lyndon (1975).
 He plays Father Pierre Barre.

 The Devils (1971) is a perverse and operatic extravaganza of lunacy.
 It’s caked with sex and nudity and blasphemy that I loved every bit of.
 The dangerous tone can be studied and thought about long after the film ends.